 Belittling remarks about a person's race, religion, ethnicity, or cultural beliefs based upon stereotyping

 Inappropriate attention to one’s race, religion, ethnicity or national origin, or abilities, such as asking an individual to speak for all who have a shared identity

 Excluding an individual based upon perceived abilities or limitations

 Providing only examples of positive behavior by those of a dominant identity and negative behavior by those of a marginalized identity

 Dismissing concerns raised by others about exclusion or stereotyping in dialogue or actions based upon a protected identity

 Each case is reviewed to consider the circumstances, the examples provided above are not comprehensive.
 These Procedures shall not be considered to abridge academic freedom and inquiry, principles of free speech, or the mission of the College.

 Reports may be received from information reports from Public Safety, supervisors or other College staff, or may come directly from an individual bringing forward a specific complaint.
-Individuals who believe they have experienced or observed discrimination or harassment may consult with the Executive Director for Equity/Title IX Coordinator to discuss their concern or initiate a report in accordance with the information below:
+Individuals who believe they have experienced or observed discrimination or harassment may consult with the Director of Nondiscrimination and Title IX to discuss their concern or initiate a report in accordance with the information below: